Gaspari/zonky-intro-task/README.md

 (change the chrome path to your own installation path)

 ## Testing
 To run tests, Karma is required.
-To install Karma and it's dependencies run
+To install Karma and it's dependencies, run

 ```
 npm i